ShowShark Client Features

 - Per-minute thumbnail offsets computed from video duration

-- Uncached offsets requested from server in a single batch request
+- Cached thumbnails populate immediately; uncached offsets requested from server in a single batch

 - Progressive loading: images appear as each server response arrives